BioPC/test/README.md

 After Home Assistant or Node-RED restarts, HPVC restores the current-day runtime state before dependent control actions continue.
 This helps prevent startup or redeploy races and preserves the active day's control history.

-## Upgrading
+## Updating HPVC

-Keep all HPVC runtime components on the same release version, but follow the upgrade path for your installation mode.
+Keep all HPVC runtime components on the same release version, but follow the update path for your installation mode.

-**HACS/native:** update Home PV Control in HACS.
-HPVC classifies the installed-file changes.
-If no Python changed, confirm **Apply installed update** in HPVC Settings and HPVC reloads only its own config entry (and applies the bundled Node-RED update when needed).
-If Python changed, restart Home Assistant.
-No package replacement or `configuration.yaml` change is involved.

-**Manual:**
+### HACS/native updates

+Update **Home PV Control** in HACS.
+HPVC v1.5.2 then distinguishes an installed update that changes Python from one that changes only reload-safe files.
+The running integration fingerprints its installed files and periodically checks the on-disk installation for changes.

+- **No Python change:** `sensor.hpvc_update_status` becomes **Quick reload available**.
+Press `button.hpvc_apply_installed_update` (shown as **Confirm & apply installed update** in HPVC Settings).
+If the bundled Node-RED flow also changed, HPVC updates it first and then reloads only the Home PV Control config entry.
+Home Assistant is not restarted.
+- **Python changed:** the status becomes **Restart required**.
+Quick reload is blocked because Python modules already imported by Home Assistant cannot be safely replaced with a config-entry reload.
+Restart Home Assistant to load the updated Python code.
+- **Dashboard only:** the HPVC reload re-registers the sidebar panel with a new content fingerprint so the updated frontend is fetched.
+- **Runtime configuration:** `runtime_config.json` is re-read on every HPVC config-entry setup.

+Manual **Install / update Node-RED flow** and connection-check buttons remain available.
+HACS mode does not create or update `hpvc_config.yaml`, and no `configuration.yaml` change is required for an update.

+### Manual updates

 1. Back up the current package, dashboard, Node-RED flow and `hpvc-data` journal.
 2. Replace the Home Assistant package.